10 National Parks That Are Worth The Drive

 Top Scenic Drive: Kings Canyon Byway, Generals Highway, Crescent Meadow Road.

 Sequoia National Park is located alongside California Highway 198 in Kings Canyon.
 This drive passes through a collection of scenic vistas, beautiful mountains, and of course, magnificent trees.
-It’s also home to the largest tree in the world—General Sherman.
+It’s also home to the largest tree in the world—.
 As you make your way through the park, be on the lookout for Crescent Meadow Road in the Giant Forest.
 There you will find another famous landmark—Tunnel Log—a fallen sequoia in the roadway with a tunnel carved through it.

 Tony Barber via Getty Images